Doishy/Doomsday-Codex/articles/TES_vs_ANT_vs_DD.md

-# The so-called 'Hardest Deck'

-## The real difficulties with DDFT

 We shall begin with a Pixar-esque bittersweet beginning.
 The deck is working, people are happy, we can run maindeck Abrupt Decay yet still deploy triple basics to fight the Miracles menace and then bam: